Nationals vs. Brewers Player Props Betting Odds

 Abrams Stats

-- Abrams has picked up at least one hit in three games in a row.
-In his last five games he is hitting .278 with three walks.
+- Abrams brings a four-game streak with at least one hit into this one.
+During his last five outings he is batting .316 with a double, a walk and two RBI.

 Abrams Recent Games